johan-st/go-image-server/README.md

   - was already fixed in previous sprint
 - [X] Paths should be configurable
 - [X] Refactor tests to work on the image modules API (not as part of the module)
-- [ ] decide on benchmark-method for single images
+- [X] decide on benchmark-method for single images
+  - I will use the `go test -bench=. -benchmem` method
 - [ ] add usage log
 - [X] add simple cache retention and reclaimation
 - [ ] decide on how to handle handle requests for images larger than original?